by-jp/www.byjp.me/content/notes/twitter/6902848634/index.md

 - imported
 - from-twitter
 ---
-This is what all datasheets should look like\! [http://neonnixie.com/in-12/datasheet-1.jpg](http://neonnixie.com/in-12/datasheet-1.jpg)
+This is what all datasheets should look like! [http://neonnixie.com/in-12/datasheet-1.jpg](http://neonnixie.com/in-12/datasheet-1.jpg)